ShefESH/FundamentalSkills/Fundamental Skills Index.md

 Where appropriate, we may also post short video demos or a link to an interactive exercise that you can try.
 We will also always try to provide a *Going Further* section, with links to extra activities on other platforms you can use to test your skills.

+*Note:* You can also view this series on our website: [https://shefesh.com/wiki/fundamental-skills/](https://shefesh.com/wiki/fundamental-skills/)

 ## Learning Path

 For all our sessions, especially the Give it a Go sessions, we aim to be able to teach the content to you from scratch.
 However, if you *want* to prepare in advance (and you really don't have to!) we recommend the following: